 Estes Park & History

-Estes Park is known as Estes Park Valley because it is a low area of land between mountains with a river flowing through.
+Estes Park is also known as the Estes Park Valley because it is a low area of land between mountains with a river flowing through.
 Fur trappers were coming to Estes Valley long before the 1850s but did not settle here.
-Pioneer Joel Estes founded the community in 1859 and moved his family from Missouri in 1863.
+Pioneer Joel Estes founded the community in 1859 after moving his family from Missouri.

 His short-lived attempt at ranching was unsuccessful, but he left enough of an impact to become the name bearer of our beloved town.
 Our inviting summers, cooled by snowcapped peaks, created the treasure that is Estes Park.
 Visitors annually returning to Estes Park, created a solid tourism base.
 By the turn of the century, rustic mountain lodges sprouted up throughout the valley.
 Eventually, much of the land became the fourth most visited national park: our beloved Rocky Mountain National Park.